mathjax/MathJax-docs/options/startup/index.rst

 :data:`MathJax` depending on the components that get loaded.
-For example, the `startup` component adds :meth:`MathJax.startup`, which contains the objects that the `startup` module creates, like the input and output jax, the math ocument object, the DOM adaptor, and so on.
+For example, the `startup` component adds :meth:`MathJax.startup`, which contains the objects that the `startup` module creates, like the input and output jax, the math document object, the DOM adaptor, and so on.
 See the :ref:`MathJax API <mathjax-api>` documentation for more information.